 Duo phone calls (“Call Me”) no longer accepted on Tuesday, March 29, 2022

-CCIT and Clemson University are continually evaluating cybersecurity protocols and practices to ensure the safety of Clemson users and systems.
+CCIT and Clemson University are continually evaluating cybersecurity protocols and practices to ensure the safety of our Clemson community and systems.
 As part of this, we have recently begun making changes to many of our Duo two-factor authentication practices to enhance security.

 A major upcoming change in our practice includes the removal of the Duo phone call (“Call Me”) option to authenticate when logging into ANY Clemson system beginning on Tuesday, March 29.
-Both currently and after this date, users can still use the Duo Mobile app’s “Send Me a Push” option, the SMS (text message) option, or a hardware token (like YubiKey) to verify their identity.
+Both currently and after this date, you can still use the Duo Mobile app’s “Send Me a Push” option, the SMS (text message) option, or a hardware token (like YubiKey) to verify your identity.

 Due to the end-to-end encryption and stability of the Duo Mobile app, we strongly recommend the push option.
 If your phone is not receiving push messages properly, please visit 2fa.clemson.edu to reactivate your device.